SupremeStha/Smart-Water-Conservation-System-IOT/README.md

 # IoT-Based Smart Water Conservation System 💧

-This project is a **smart irrigation and water monitoring system** designed using Arduino and multiple sensors, aimed at promoting efficient water usage in agriculture or home gardening.
+I have designed and developed a **smart irrigation and water monitoring system** designed using Arduino and multiple sensors, aimed at promoting efficient water usage in agriculture or home gardening.
 The system monitors environmental conditions such as **soil moisture**, **temperature**, **light intensity**, and **water tank level**, and makes decisions to control water flow and alert users based on the readings.

 ##  Live Simulation